 Sound about right?

-Here are 10 real ways we make lighting easy for customers.
+Here are 10 real ways we make lighting easier for customers.

 - We use ordering data to create custom Buy Guides for customers, putting their commonly ordered products at their fingertips so they don't have to thumb through a vast catalog